excelway2/monorepo-take-home-test/README.md

 ## Overview

-This take-home test involves developing a project management application using Angular (frontend) and NestJS with Prisma (backend), managed within an Nx monorepo.
-The application will focus on managing projects and boards, with an emphasis on tasks management including priority setting and interactive features.
+This take-home test involves developing a simple project management application using Angular (frontend) and NestJS with Prisma (backend), managed within an Nx monorepo.
+The application will focus on managing projects, allowing users to view, create, edit, and delete projects, with an emphasis on simplicity and basic functionality.

 ## Estimated Time for Completion

-- **Junior Developer**: Approximately 4-6 hours.
+- **Junior Developer**: Approximately 1-3 hours.
-- **Senior Developer**: Approximately 2-3 hours.

 These are guidelines and actual times may vary based on individual experience and familiarity with the specific technologies used.